Need photos of your artwork?

-You can bring in up to 5 paintings to be photographed at the Studio in the Park on the third Sunday of every month, from 1 pm – 4 pm.
-Pictures will be digitally developed to accurately represent the colors and values in your paintings.
-You can bring framed or unframed paintings.
+You can bring in up to three paintings to be photographed at the Studio in the Park on the third Sunday of every month, from 1 pm – 4 pm.
+Pictures will be digitally adjusted to accurately represent the colors and values in your paintings.

-First, your artwork will be photographed in a semi-professional setup using appropriate equipment and techniques.
-Then the pictures will be transferred from camera to computer and digitally “developed”.
-This process includes cropping and tone, contrast, color correction.
-The end result is an image that represents the actual artwork as accurately as possible.
-The final images will be provided to you via email or your thumb drive.
+Your artwork will be photographed in a semi-professional setup using appropriate equipment and techniques.
+The final images will be provided to you via your choice of email and/or your thumb drive.

-Please limit the number of works to 5.
+Please limit the number of works to three.

 NOTE: Most art competitions require the submitted image to be 1200 pixels on the long side, and that is the default for the Picture Day images that are emailed to the artists.
 That size is suitable for internet use also.

-All AGL members who bring in 5 paintings with titles and medium clearly identified on the back will have a personal gallery created on this website.
+All active AGL members are eligible to have their works displayed in the AGL website Gallery.
+A minimum of five paintings are required to generate a member’s personal gallery.
+These paintings may be photographed during the above Picture Day, or members may submit their own images.
+All paintings and images must be clearly identified as to artist, title, media, and size.
 This is an excellent opportunity to acquire a professional venue to share your artwork with friends, family, and potential buyers.
 An unlimited number of paintings can be added to your gallery.
 Many artists have already taken advantage, you can view their Galleries here.